 Don Clarke has substantive experience in a wide range of complex commercial matters concerning bankruptcy, restructuring and state court insolvency.

-Mr. Clarke is a member of the firm’s Bankruptcy, Reorganization and Creditors Rights Practice Group, and Cannabis Law Group.
+Mr. Clarke specializes in Bankruptcy, Reorganization and Creditors Rights and Cannabis law.

 Mr. Clarke helps debtors-in-possession manage their estates in an effort to retain control of their assets and minimize their liabilities.
 Mr. Clarke assists interested investors with their efforts to fund the acquisition of a debtor or its assets through a range of structured financial transactions.
 Mr. Clarke represents Chapter 7 and Chapter 11 Trustees with their oversight of the reorganization, liquidation, and administration of bankruptcy estates.
 Mr. Clarke also helps creditors protect their interests in assets included in a debtor’s bankruptcy estate, enforce their rights, and maximize their recovery.

 Mr. Clarke’s extensive experience with complex restructuring matters demands a comprehensive understanding of federal, state, and local laws, including regulatory requirements, across all industries.
 This experience has enabled Mr. Clarke to assist clients with their navigation of such regulatory schemes outside of bankruptcy, including in the space of cannabis law.

 Prior to joining the firm, in May of 2000, Mr. Clarke graduated from Loyola College in Maryland (now Loyola University Maryland) with a Bachelor of Business Administration where he majored in Management Information Systems.